Skip to content

 Bases: NamedTuple

-Operation to retrieve an item by namespace and key.
+Operation to retrieve a specific item by its namespace and key.

 namespace: tuple[str, ...] instance-attribute